fusedio/fused-docs/docs/basics/out/mapbox.md

 First, on Workbench, create and save a UDF that successfully renders in `Tile` mode.
 Under the "Settings" tab, click "Share" to [generate a signed URL](/basics/core-concepts/#generate-endpoints-with-workbench) that can be called via HTTP requests.

-Modify the generated `HTTP` URL to run as a [Tile](/basics/utilities/#call-udfs-with-http-requests) by setting the `tiles/` path paramater, followed by templated `/{z}/{x}/{y}` path.
+If looking to render a [Tile](http://localhost:3000/basics/core-concepts/#file--tile) map, modify the generated `HTTP` URL to run as a [Tile](/basics/utilities/#call-udfs-with-http-requests) by setting the `tiles/` path paramater, followed by templated `/{z}/{x}/{y}` path.
 You can optionally pass UDF parameters as UDF-encoded strings, which can be configured to change based on UI user input.

 ## 2. Create a Mapbox HTML map